 Putting cannabis topicals on your skin won’t make you high.
 And generally speaking, you’re perfectly fine to drive after applying cannabis-infused creams or balms to the skin.
 The one exception would be a THC-infused lubricant, which has been known to make some people high.

-- For skin like a baby’s bottom, try Haoma’s Night Cream.
+- For a face like a baby’s bottom, try Beboe High Potency Facial Cream.

 - For the ultimate kissy lips, try CBD-infused Vertly Balm.